MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-v14-v15-compatibility.md

 ## Version 18 compatibility

-The following table lists the Business Central 18 versions and the 19 versions that are compatible for upgrade.
+The following table lists the Business Central 18 versions and the minimum version of later releases that are compatible for upgrade.

 |Version 18|Version 19|Version 20|
 |----------|----------|----------|